MartinCeron/Final-Project---Distributed-Systems/README.md

 # Instructions:

--To run the application, ensure that both the java-libs and javafx folders are located in the C: drive.
+- To run the application, ensure that both the java-libs and javafx folders are located in the C: drive.
 These folders can be found in the final-laptop directory.
 If they are stored elsewhere, please adjust the command accordingly.
--Additionally, add the lib folder located within the javafxsdk to your system's PATH environment variable.
+- Additionally, add the lib folder located within the javafxsdk to your system's PATH environment variable.
--If you encounter any issues with compilation due to your JDK version, we recommend using JDK 21.
+- If you encounter any issues with compilation due to your JDK version, we recommend using JDK 21.

 ## compile commands:
 javac -classpath .;C:\java-libs\* AudioStreamingServer.java